Tim Sullivan (athlete): Personal

 Sullivan shown on the gold medal podium at the 2000 Summer Paralympics.
 He won five gold medals at these games.

 Sullivan was born in Melbourne, Australia.
 When Tim was eight years old, he was riding his bike to a park with his sister and a friend when they were approached by a couple of kids.
 One had a broken glass bottle and was threatening them.
 They started to chase Sullivan with the bottle.
 Due to this he ran on to a road and was struck by a car.
 From this accident Sullivan suffered cerebral palsy.
 It limits his verbal communication: he speaks in tiny, fast sentences and sometimes one word answers.
-It has also limited the use of the right side of his body.
+It have also affected the wau he walks on his right side.